CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 keys for different purposes, such as one key for signing and another key for encryption.

-The management of such related certificates may be complex, and there may be limitations in protocols regarding the handling of multiple certificate chains.
-To account for these concerns, this document proposes a method to efficiently encode the differences between two related certificates with sufficient information such that a relying party can derive the complete related certificate from another.
-For the purposes of this document, the "Base Certificate" contains its own fields and extensions and additionally includes an extension that conveys all differences contained within the related certificate.
+The management of multiple certificates may be complex, and there may be limitations in protocols regarding the handling of multiple certificate chains.
+To account for these concerns, this document proposes a method to efficiently encode the differences between two certificates with sufficient information such that a relying party can derive the complete certificate from another.
+For the purposes of this document, the "Base Certificate" contains its own fields and extensions and additionally includes an extension that conveys all differences contained within the paired certificate.
 The certificate whose elements which differ from the Base Certificate and are captured in the Delta Certificate descriptor extension of the Base Certificate is known as the "Delta Certificate".